e-candeloro/Python-ROS-pub-sub/README.md

 ### 5. Open the package you want to use or .roslaunch file you need

-In our case, with the Python publisher and subriber we want to do the following:
+In our case, with the Python publisher and subscriber, we want to do the following:

 1. Start the publishing node:
-2.

         source devel/setup.bash
         rosrun python_pub_sub publisher_node.py

     The node also logs in the terminal the data that is publishing

-3. Start the subscriber node (on new terminal!)
+3. Start the subscriber node (on a new terminal!)

         source devel/setup.bash
         rosrun python_pub_sub subscriber_node.py

-    You should now see in the terminal the message the subriber is receiving while the publisher is speaking.
+    You should now see, in the terminal, the message the subscriber is receiving while the publisher is speaking.

-4. Kill the python publisher node by CTRL + C in the terminal
+4. Kill the python publisher node by CTRL + C in the terminal.
 5. Try to launch the other publisher_node_v2.py
-6.

         source devel/setup.bash
         rosrun python_pub_sub publisher_node_v2.py
     This node uses the `ros_publisher.py` class to offer more flexibility when publishing messages, especially if you need to publish one or in some cases!
     You should see the subriber receiving data with a different message.

 In other cases, follow the same procedure but for other .roslaunch or nodes in other packages.

-## Creating FROM SCRATCH a ROS Project/Workspace with a Package  using two Python scripts for pub-sub
+## Creating **from scratch** a ROS Project/Workspace with a Package  using two Python scripts for pub-sub
 Watch the first 5 videos of [this playlist](https://youtube.com/playlist?list=PLAjUtIp46jDcQb-MgFLpGqskm9iB5xfoP) for a step by step tutorial.

 We need to setup the ROS workspace using catkin and then we can start to add ROS packages to the workspace/project.